Rating:

 The dashboard displays a dry matter protein reading of 24%, a fat level of 11% and estimated carbohydrates of about 57%.

-In addition, when you consider the protein-boosting effect of the corn gluten and soybean meals, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effects of the soybean and corn gluten meals, this looks like the profile of a kibble containing a modest amount of meat.

 Bottom line?

-Boots and Barkley is a plant-based kibble using a only a modest amount of chicken by-product and meat and bone meals as its main sources of animal protein, thus earning the brand 1 star.
+Boots and Barkley Dog Food is a plant-based kibble using a modest amount of meat and bone meal or chicken by-product meal as its main sources of animal protein, thus earning the brand 1 star.

 Not recommended.